Search results for

 Price: Free

-PlayerPro Music Player screenshot 2022
+PlayerPro Music Player screenshot

 PlayerPro Music Player is another lesser-known music app that should be getting a little more traffic.
 It features a good-looking interface that makes everything easy to use, along with skins that you can download and install for more customization.
 You’ll also get support for playing video, a rare ten-band equalizer, Android Auto and Chromecast support, various audio effects, widgets, and some fun little features like the ability to shake the phone to get it to change tracks.
-It even supports Hi-Fi music (up to 32-bit, 384kHz).
+It even supports Hi-Fi music (up to 32-bit, 384 kHz).

 Plexamp

-Price: Free / $0.99 – $149.99 per item
+Price: Free / In-app purchases ($0.99 – $149.99 per item)

 Plexamp screenshot

 Plexamp is probably your best bet for playing music not stored on your phone but also not streaming like Spotify.
 You set up your Plex server at home and then use this app to stream music from your computer to your phone.
-The app has a minimal, good-looking UI, and you can do things like downloading your songs to your phone temporarily for offline use.
+The app has a minimal, good-looking UI, and you can do things like download your songs to your phone temporarily for offline use.

 The app also includes true gapless playback, loudness leveling, soft transitions, an EQ, a preamp, and some other nice touches for the audiophile crowd.
 Plex does charge $4.99 per month to use the app since it does have to bounce off of Plex servers to work.
 However, it’s still cheaper than a music streaming service, and that covers the cost of regular Plex (video content) as well as Plexamp.